ShreyaPawar2001/Portfolio_1/README.md

-Pranshul Kumar Gera - Portfolio Website
+Shreyaa Pawar - Portfolio Website

 Welcome to my personal developer portfolio website!
 This is a multi-page, fully responsive, and animated web application built to showcase my skills, projects, blogs, and more.
 With a playful yet elegant design, this site reflects my personality as a passionate MERN Stack Developer and BTech CSE student.